LordSeven777/taskify-graphql-api-nestjs-mongoose-mongodb/src/README.md

 ## Schematics/Layers/Components

 Schematics, Layers and Components have each their own specific definitions but to make things simple, we will refer to these terms as the being same thing since they all share traits of being categories of code that have their own specific responsabilities in the codebase and the application as whole.
-Some examples of usually used ones are `Module`, `Controller`, `Resolver`, `Service`, `Schema`, `Decorator`, `DTO`, `Validator`, `Guard`, `Types`, `Constants`, `Helpers` and `Utils`.
+Some examples of usually used ones are `Module`, `Controller`, `Resolver`, `Service`, `Decorator`, `DTO`, `Validator`, `Types`, `Constants`, `Helpers` and `Utils`.

 ### Module